-- The CSHEMA Research & Survey Community of Practice (CoP), with the help of several energetic graduate students, recently engaged in a series of summer projects aimed at characterizing the initial image of college and university EH&S programs. - The term "image" is specifically being used because it means: "the general impression that a person, organization, or product presents to the public". - Our efforts focused on three key ways individuals gain a first impressions of an EH&S program: - (1) the EH&S departmental web page, - (2) EH&S staff identification and recognition on campus, and - (3) the EH&S departmental organizational chart
+- The CSHEMA Research & Survey Community of Practice (CoP), with the help of several energetic graduate students, engaged in a series of polling projects aimed at characterizing the initial image of college and university EH&S programs.
+These projects included specific consideration of radiation safety elements. - The term "image" was specifically used because it means: "the general impression that a person, organization, or product presents to the public". - The image sets the tone for future engagement and program support. - Our efforts focused on three ways individuals gain a first impression of a university safety program: - (1) the departmental web page, - (2) staff identification and recognition on-campus, and - (3) the departmental organizational chart